Southern gospel: Early performers

 Southern gospel is sometimes called "quartet music" by fans because of the originally all-male, tenor-lead-baritone-bass quartet makeup.
 Early quartets were typically either a cappella or accompanied only by piano or guitar, and in some cases a piano and banjo in areas that were influenced by bluegrass music such as Appalachia.
 Over time, full bands were added and even later, pre-recorded accompaniments (soundtracks) were introduced.

 In the first decades of the twentieth century, southern gospel drew much of its creative energy from the holiness movement churches that arose throughout the south.
 Early gospel artists such as The Speer Family, The Stamps Quartet, The Blackwood Family, and The Lefevre Trio achieved wide popularity through their recordings and radio performances in the 1920s, 1930s, 1940s and 1950s.
 On October 20, 1927, The Stamps Quartet recorded its early hit "Give The World A Smile" for RCA Victor, which become the Quartet's theme song.
 The Stamps Quartet was heard on the radio throughout Texas and the South.
 A handful of groups were considered pioneers in southern gospel music for a series of "firsts."
 The Blackwood Brothers, with James Blackwood and J.D.
 Sumner became the first group to travel in a bus, which is on display at the Southern Gospel Museum and Hall of Fame at Dollywood in Pigeon Forge, Tennessee.
-Sumner also was instrumental in creating the National Quartet Convention, an annual music festival where many groups, both known and well known perform for a week.
+Sumner also was instrumental in creating the National Quartet Convention, an annual music festival where many groups, both unknown and well known perform for a week.
 The Speer Family was known for bringing blended groups to mainstream popularity where both male and female performers toured together.
 The best known group of the 1950s and 1960s was the Statesmen Quartet, which set the trend for broad appeal of the all-male quartets that would develop years later.
-The Statesmen were known for their showmanship and introduction of jazz, ragtime, and even some early rock and roll.
-Elements into their music and their stage appearance with trendy suits and wide audience appeal and were known for their signature song, "Happy Rhythm" (Rockin and a'Rollin).
+The Statesmen were known for their showmanship and introduction of jazz, ragtime, and even some early rock and roll elements into their music.
+They were also known for their stage appearance with trendy suits and wide audience appeal and for their signature song, "Happy Rhythm" (Rockin and a'Rollin).

-Gaither Homecoming series

-Traditional southern gospel music underwent a tremendous surge in popularity during the 1990s thanks to the efforts of Bill and Gloria Gaither and their Gaither Homecoming tours and videos, which began as a reunion of many of the best known and loved SGM individuals in 1991.
-Thanks in part to the Homecoming series, southern gospel music now has fans across the United States and in a number of foreign countries like Ireland and Australia.